akankshapawar-01/30-DAYS-OF-SQL/Day11 Set Operations/README.md

 ### EXCEPT
 - Returns rows from the first query that are not in the second query.
+- (Not supported in MySQL).
+You can simulate it using LEFT JOIN + IS NULL or NOT IN subqueries.
 - Syntax:
 ```sql
 SELECT column1, column2 FROM table1